Extreme Sports Channel: History

 Alstair Gosling from Essex in the UK founder of Extreme International and a passionate skier, surfer and came up with the idea for the Network in 1996.
 In 1997 Alistair, Ben Barret, Juanjo Marquez and Adam Oliver started approaching potential investors to back the plan for a new brand and TV network dedicated to extreme and adventure sports.
 UPCtv, the programming arm of Europe's largest cable television operator UPC, was looking for new channels to offer its subscribers and in April 1998 Extreme international was exhibiting at the MIP programming market in Cannes, France, Ben Barrett the sales director was approached by Stephen Cohen, UPCtv's Chief Operating Officer, with a proposal for a joint venture between the two companies.
 Extreme partnered with UPC raised the capital required and The Extreme Sports Channel was launched from the Netherlands on 1 May 1999, and after launching in 22 other countries it launched in the UK in 2000.
 The channel was designed by Gosling and Cohen, management and content was produced, curated and delivered by Extreme International and technical play out and uplink were supplied by UPC.

 In late 1999, Extreme launched its United States operations, and charged veteran producer, Lloyd Bryan Adams with the task of heading up the North American presence.
-They launched EXtreme TV, a branded block on Fox Sports Net in March 2012.
+They launched Extreme TV, a branded block on Fox Sports Net in March 2012.

-In 2005, after launching the channel in over sixty countries, and seeing the growth in digital and social media coming Extreme International acquired the Extreme brand and sold its 50% stake in Extreme Sports Channel to John Malone's Liberty Global Inc. which had by then become owner of UPC.
+In 2005, after launching the channel in over sixty countries and seeing the growth in social media and sports, Extreme International acquired sole ownership of the "Extreme" brand and IP and sold its 50% stake in Extreme Sports Channel to John Malone's Liberty Global Inc. which had by then become owner of UPC.
 The channel was put under the management of Chellomedia.

-Since the transaction Extreme has developed a network of social media channels, creator channels and a social media and influencer agency specializing and operating across action sports, adventure travel and youth culture.

-Social Media Creator Agency and Channel network - As a social first media company and creator agency Extreme International focuses on extreme sport and adventure travel.
-It sits at the heart of the creator economy and is part of the Wavelength Network.
-It runs one of the largest networks of creators and branded social channels in its niche.
-Through this network it reaches 300+ million people a month through its 20 million followers across Facebook, Instagram, YouTube and TikTok and delivered 2.6 billion views last year through short-form video, premium long-form content and live events.